fogbender/fogbender-oss/docs/README_fogbender_com.md

 Also see docs/Deploy.md and docs/Release.md

-## Mobile (react-native & expo)

-Make sure you have globally installed `expo-cli`:

-    yarn global add expo-cli

-Then go to `mobile` folder, update dependencies and start expo's metro server:

-    cd mobile
-    yarn
-    yarn start

-Follow instructions on screen.
-To test local version you need AndroidStudio or XCode installed.

-`fogbender-proto` is added as published package.
-If you want to edit proto library while developing mobile, then start watching it:

-    cd packages/fogbender-proto
-    yarn start

-After that, you need to override installed version and update it live:

-    cd mobile
-    rm -rf node_modules/fogbender-proto/
-    npx cpx -w -v "../packages/fogbender-proto/**/*.*" node_modules/fogbender-proto/

 ## Nix packages

-`default.nix` in root directory defines several attributes that could be used to create Fogbender derivations.
+`default.nix` in the repo root defines several attributes that can be used to create Fogbender derivations.
-They can be built with nix-build and then used to run services with command:
+They can be built with `nix-build` and then used to run services with command:

     nix-build /path/to/fogbender -A some.attribute`